10 of the best Mediterranean islands for foodies

 Food is another draw.
 You won’t have to flip flop far to find a seaside restaurant serving the island’s signature fish and potato stew, gregada, which is cooked in a clay pot and made with the catch of the day.
 Grilled octopus and locally-made goats’ cheese drizzled with olive oil and herbs are other classic dishes to try on this part of the Dalmatian coast.

-Splurge on a night at Little Green Bay, a chic, 15-room hotel with its own restaurant in a quiet, pine-fringed bay.
+Where to stay: Splurge on a night at Little Green Bay, a chic, 15-room hotel with its own restaurant in a quiet, pine-fringed bay.
 Doubles start from €390, b&b (littlegreenbay.com).
 Or, for a more affordable option, rent a villa with friends; Villa Hera costs from €2,500 per week and sleeps up to six (villashvar.com).

 Ischia, Italy

 Make like Elena, the protagonist in Elena Ferrante’s blockbuster novel My Brilliant Friend and take to the healing waters of Ischia.
 It’s a sort of anti-Capri, with fewer tourists and more locals than its attention-seeking Gulf of Naples neighbour.
-Just 90 minutes’ ferry ride from Naples, Ischia is dotted with 300 or so thermal springs; visit the waters bubbling up from the sea bed at Sorgento, have a therapeutic thermal mud treatment at one of the many spas or visit the Negomo Thermal Park, with its impressive collection of rare plants.
+Just 90 minutes’ ferry ride from Naples, Ischia is dotted with 300 or so thermal springs; visit the waters bubbling up from the sea bed at Sorgento, have a therapeutic thermal mud treatment at one of the many spas or visit the Negombo Thermal Park, with its impressive collection of rare plants.

 Eat rabbit stew at rustic agriturismos and dishes cooked in the baking hot sand at Ristaurante Emanuela on Maronti Beach, tour the island’s vineyards with their ash-rich soils or sip limoncello or local walnut liqueurs as the sun sets.
 For one of the island’s most memorable dining experiences, book a table at the Albergo Il Monastero, within the walls of the 15th century Castello Aragonese.
 The castle is one of the island’s most striking landmarks, set on its own dramatic headland at Ischia Ponte.
 The restaurant serves Campanian classics with a twist like grilled octopus with chickpeas and rosemary puree, as well as the castle’s own wine.

-You can also stay over at the Albergo, in simple rooms (once monks’ cells) with fabulous views of the Tyrrhenian Sea; doubles cost from €100 per night, b&b. (albergoilmonastero.it)
+Where to stay: You can also stay over at the Albergo, in simple rooms (once monks’ cells) with fabulous views of the Tyrrhenian Sea; doubles cost from £130 per night, b&b (check availability at booking.com)

 Porquerolles, France